fbpx

 5. Monster doors

 Have you made any Halloween decorations with your family this year?
-Send us your pictures on Facebook or Twitter and make sure to recycle your leftover paper, markers, and paint.
-If you are unsure what locations near you accept household paint and paint aerosols for recycling, visit our collection site locator.
+Send us your pictures on Facebook or Twitter, and make sure to recycle your leftover paper, markers, and paint.
+If you are unsure of which locations near you accept household paint and paint aerosols for recycling, visit our collection site locator.

 Comments